 How long does it take to recover from stroke?
 To help answer this popular question, we created a stroke recovery timeline using clinical studies and other patterns generally accepted by therapists.

 Stroke Recovery Timeline Part 1: The Early Stages

 The Stroke Is Treated

 A stroke is a medical emergency that occurs when the supply of blood in the brain becomes compromised.
 When someone experiences a stroke, it’s important to seek fast, immediate medical attention to restore blood flow in the brain and save the person’s life.

 Stroke Rehabilitation Begins ASAP

-Once the stroke has been treated, rehabilitation begins on day one of the stroke recovery process.
+Once the stroke has been treated, rehabilitation begins immediately.
 This often means starting rehab right from the hospital bed.

 Rehabilitation starts quickly to take advantage of the brain’s heightened state of neuroplasticity.

 You will see the fastest improvements immediately after injury because the brain is rapidly forming new neural connections to recover from the damage.

 Discharge from the Hospital